acoppes/acoppes/site/_posts/2022-11-20-i-quit-myjob-now-what.markdown

 While practicing and learning, I hope to find something interesting that I would want to continue developing, maybe try to get some funding and then publish.

 For now I am running on savings and I will try to do some freelance work or consultancy focusing on game development.
-Also, my awesome wife is supporting me in this journey both in a psychological and economic way.
+Also, my awesome wife is supporting me in this journey both in a psychological and financial way.

 Wish me luck.